 Are you lying awake in pain from the very thing that's supposed to bring you comfort?
 Is your mattress the culprit of your aching back?
 You might be surprised to learn that an uncomfortable, unclean, or even worn-out mattress might be the cause of your back pain.
 How can you tell if your mattress is causing your back pain?
 And what do you do if it is?
+Could a number bed alternative work for you?
 Find out below!

 We'll start off by discussing a few potential causes of back pain and how it may be linked to your mattress.
 Then, we'll discuss how to tell if your mattress is the culprit and what you can do to get a better night's sleep.
 So don't suffer in silence another night.
 Take action now and find out if your mattress is causing your back pain.

 Yes, a mattress without adequate support can cause or worsen existing back pain.
 It is important to choose the right mattress for your body type and sleeping habits to ensure you get adequate support and restful sleep.